A dynamic Bayesian Markov model for health economic evaluations of interventions in infectious disease: Background

-The difficulties in producing a probabilistic output of ODE systems might be one of the reasons why the \textit{International Society for Pharmacoeconomics and Outcomes Research} guideline for best modelling practice in infectious disease suggests that PSA is \textit{not} a fundamental component of health economic assessment~\cite{Pitman}.
+The more complex an ODE system especially with respect to state space and number of model parameters, the larger the effort on implementation and computation, especially if each model parameter is assigned a suitable distribution.
+This might be one of the reasons why the \textit{International Society for Pharmacoeconomics and Outcomes Research} guideline for best modelling practice in infectious disease suggests that PSA is \textit{not} a fundamental component of health economic assessment~\cite{Pitman}.
 This recommendation is given in contrast with NICE and virtually any other disease area.
 As a consequence, most economic models for vaccines only consider deterministic sensitivity analysis, which is based on selecting a grid of ``plausible'' values for a subset of model parameters in order to assess the robustness of the decision-making process.
 This approach is however not recommended in general, as it fails to account for potential correlation among the parameters \cite{Briggs,Andronis,Baio2}.

+In contrast to ODE-based models, systems of equations can also be defined in discrete-time, which are termed difference equation models \cite{Vynnycky}.
 An alternative compartmental specification is given by Markov models (MMs).
 MMs are used to model progression over time across a finite set of states.
+Since MMs are described by a stochastic process, these are classified as stochastic models.
+This is in contrast to ODE systems and difference equation models, which belong to the class of deterministic models.
+In a deterministic model, the same set of parameter values and initial conditions always results in the same output.
+In contrast, a stochastic model produces different output each time the model is run, accounting for randomness.
+Apart from the model class, difference equation models and discrete-time MMs are mathematically comparable.

-Although MMs can also be computationally intensive, it is generally feasible to make them fully probabilistic (e.g. using a Bayesian framework) or to use re-sampling methods such as the bootstrap to characterise the uncertainty in the model parameters.
+Although MMs can also be computationally intensive, it is generally feasible to implement even complex models in a Bayesian framework or to use re-sampling methods such as the bootstrap to characterise the uncertainty in the model parameters.
 Perhaps for this reason, MMs are a very popular tool in health economic evaluation.
-Nevertheless, a major limitation in infectious disease modelling is that they are intrinsically static, i.e.\ they do not account for population~dynamics \cite{Brisson}.
+Nevertheless, a major limitation in infectious disease modelling is that they are intrinsically static, i.e.\ they do not account for \mbox{population dynamics} \cite{Brisson}.